jeremycherfas/user/pages/03.blog/2021-1-20/listen.md

 template: item
 ---
 Episode summary: As the Trump years finally come to an end, your host contemplates collective guilt and shame.

+Extremely well done, and very salutary.
+I don’t know that I would have had the balls to play a sound bed under archive audio of Thomas Mann addressing the Library of Congress, but that’s probably why I don’t play with the big girls and boys.